7 Reasons NOT to Use a Static Site Generator

 Static site generators are perhaps best suited to sites containing no more than a few hundred pages with a couple of new posts every week.
 Automated build and deploy processes will be required, and you may reach a point where a CMS becomes a more practical option.

-7. Sites with Server-side Functionality
+7. Server-side Functionality

-Is a Static Site Right For You?
+Is a Static Site Right for You?

 Before making any decision, examine:

-- your project requirements, size, complexity, etc.
+- your project requirements, size, complexity, update frequency, etc.

 - your team’s development skills, and

-- the hosting and/or deployment factors.
+- any hosting and/or deployment factors.

 The vast majority of websites rarely exceed a few dozen pages, receive infrequent updates, and depend on a developer to make those changes.
 A CMS is often overkill, so a static site generator could simplify development and reduce costs.
 Persuading your client to abandon their content administration panels may be a tougher task!